 Free Python for experienced users

-- Learn Python in y minutes provides in depth journey into the Python language.
+- Learn Python in y minutes provides an in-depth journey into the Python language.
 The guide is especially useful if you're coming in with previous software development experience and want to quickly grasp how the language is structured.

 - The Python module of the week chapters are a good way to get up to speed with the standard library.
 Doug Hellmann is also updating the list for changes brought about from the upgrade to Python 3 from 2.x.

-- Composing Programs shows how to build compilers with Python 3, this tutorial is especially useful, if you're looking to learn both more about the Python language and how compiles work.
+- Composing Programs shows how to build compilers with Python 3, this tutorial is especially useful, if you're looking to learn more about the Python language and how compiles work.

 - Mark Pilgrim created two versions of Dive Into Python, one for Python 2 and the other for 3.
 Both are worth checking!

 - Obey the Testing Goat is a book heavily focused on web programming with Python and how to test that, so keep that in mind.